Monkeypox

 Mpox is a viral infection in which a person develops fever, fatigue, muscle aches, and a rash that may affect the entire body.
 Most cases resolve within 2 to 4 weeks.

-This rare disease is regularly found mainly in central and western African countries.
+This rare disease was regularly found mainly in central and western African countries.
 Since January 2023, there has been an ongoing outbreak in the Democratic Republic of Congo (DRC).
 The World Health Organization (WHO) recently declared this outbreak a Public Health Emergency of International Concern.
 This is the WHO's highest level of global alert, recognizing the potential threat to countries across the globe.

 At this time, the Centers for Disease Control and Prevention has assessed the risk of infection to the general population in the United States as very low.